litteratti/PoeTries/README.md

 ## Welcome folks to Litteratti Pages

-## Take a breath from coding, relax and read some poetries!
+## Take a breath from coding, relax and read some poeTries!

 ### Here it's me